 The question of Nonko being a scam or not a scam is not the correct question.
 The proper question should be, how long can this illegal trading operation continue to violate very serious civil and criminal statutes, before the regulators and criminal investigators step in and shut them down?
 It would be foolish to assume that NONKO is not already being investigated and being monitored.
 These agencies tend to move very slowly and methodically.
 Collecting evidence and building their case.
 I am a perfect example of this, I had FBI investigators spend a year observing me before they finally shut me down.
 They had agents working in my office as paid employees.
 I had no idea who they were until they put the handcuffs on me.
 They maticulously documented every single aspect of my life and how I ran my operation.
 Recorded thousands of hours of phone calls and intercepted communications that I thought were safe.

-In my opinion, the question is not if NONKO will be shut down, but more a matter of when.
+To me, the question is not if NONKO will be shut down, but more a matter of when.
 Why?
 Because these guys are making incredible efforts at hiding their tracks.
 For instance, the following document is a wire instruction to fund your NONKO account.
 Have a look, then let me explain…

-Why is this suspicious?
+Why is this dubious?
 First, the wired funds go to National Australia Bank.
 Once they arrive in Australia, the funds go the beneficiary in the name of Capital Security Bank Limited which is located in the Cook Islands.
 This organization specializes in hiding money on a really tiny little island.
 Read their website, they are not shy about it one bit.
 Deposit your money and no amount of pressure is going to get these guys to release whom actually is holding your money.
 I especially like how NONKO notifies anyone sending more than $8,000 to first contact them for additional instructions.
 Why?
 Because any amount over $9k is a trip wire for the US financial regulators.
 Banks must report these larger amounts.
 Another way to fund a NONKO account is via credit card at the following link.

 What Is PNL Portal?

-Some of you reading this might be wondering what is this PNL portal website?
+Some of you might be wondering what is this PNL portal website?
 The PNL portal website is the central gathering point for all of the various trading groups that are currently promoting NONKO Trading as a broker/dealer.
 For instance, Jerremy Newsome at RealLifeTrading.com (whom I reviewed and like) is part of the NONKO promoters network.
 And so is Chris Grosvenor at DayTradingPower.com and so is, etc, etc. How many people are promoting NONKO Trading?
 A lot.
 How did I find them all?
 It wasn’t easy.

 Revealing What Is Hidden